Important Notice Regarding Recruitment

 HOW DO I APPLY?

-Please visit the website in November 2022 for updates.
-Thank you for your interest in the CHEO ED SUPPORT Program.
+Thank you for your interest in the CHEO ED SUPPORT Ambassador Program.
+For program inquiries, please contact the Program Coordinator, Jessica Paul, at [email protected]

 What is the purpose of this program?

-Volunteers for the SUPPORT Clinical Research Training Program function as specialized hospital volunteers.
-Volunteers will be trained to help screen and enroll eligible patients into several clinical research studies that are currently recruiting in the CHEO Emergency Department (ED).
-The specific goals of this initiative are to facilitate and support research and quality improvement activities involving patients in the ED
+Ambassadors for the SUPPORT Clinical Research Training Program function as specialized hospital volunteers.
+Ambassadors will be trained to help screen and enroll eligible patients into several clinical research studies that are currently recruiting in the CHEO Emergency Department (ED).
+The specific goals of this initiative are to facilitate and support research and quality improvement activities involving patients in the ED.

 What will I be doing?

-As a SUPPORT volunteer, you will be scanning the ED patient tracking system to capture possible patients for several clinical studies.
+As a SUPPORT Ambassador, you will be scanning the ED patient tracking system to capture possible patients for several clinical studies.
 This will entail determining eligibility of patients for the various studies and interacting with families and/or clinical staff.
 Given the emphasis on patient interaction, it is very important that applicants feel comfortable speaking to and interacting with patients from birth to 18 years of age as well as their family members.
 This position does not entail any data entry or writing of research proposals/papers.
-SUPPORT volunteers may often be responsible for determining a patient’s willingness to discuss participating in a study with a research assistant and completing the screening process by documenting activities on a screening log (one for each clinical study).
-Importantly, you will be liaising closely with the program coordinator who is committed to educating the SUPPORT volunteers and ensuring a high performance standard.
+SUPPORT Ambassadors may often be responsible for determining a patient’s willingness to discuss participating in a study with a research assistant and completing the screening process by documenting activities on a screening log .
+Importantly, you will be liaising closely with the program coordinator who is committed to educating the SUPPORT Ambassadors and ensuring a high performance standard.

 What is required?

-A commitment of one 4-hour shift per week (same weekly shift), every week, until December 31, 2022 is mandatory.
-Volunteers will be able to change their weekly shift at the beginning of the academic year in order to accommodate their academic/work schedules.
-The program operates seven days a week from 10 a.m. to 10 p.m. and is divided into the following three shifts (2 volunteers will be covering each shift):
+A commitment of one 4-hour shift per week (same weekly shift), every week, for a period of 4 months is mandatory.
+The program is divided into 3 sessions annually, January – April, May – August and September – December.
+The program operates seven days a week from 9 a.m. to 9 p.m. on weekdays and 10 a.m. to 10 p. m. on weekends and is divided into the following three shifts (2 SUPPORT Ambassadors will be covering each shift):

 • Meet CHEO’s occupational health and safety requirements (proof of two-step TB test & up to date immunizations/serology including a minimum of 2 valid doses of a COVID-19 vaccine is required)